Cross-Border Trade: the current state of affairs in transnational e-commerce

 Professional Translation and Localisation Services in e-shopping

 Once the strategic importance of multilingual management of e-commerce has been defined, there are two ways that a company can achieve the goal of transnational sales.
 The first is to translate all the pages of the site into different languages, depending on the target national markets.
-For example, if the goal is to sell products in Latin America and Europe, translation and localisation process the consequence will be to translate each page of your site into Spanish, Portuguese PT and Brazilian Portuguese, English, French, German, Italian and Russian.
+For example, if the goal is to sell products in Latin America and Europe, the consequence will be to translate each page of your site into Spanish, Portuguese PT and Brazilian Portuguese, English, French, German, Italian and Russian.

 Once the target languages have been defined, relying on professional translation agencies such as Intrawelt facilitates subsequent steps and reduces project management times.
 In fact, in addition to the translation of all the website pages, the most structured and professional agencies are able to deal independently with all the content management, from translation to online publication.